arguiot/DisplayJS/README.md

 - **Arthur Guiot** - *Initial work* - [@arguiot](https://github.com/arguiot)
 - **Nikhil Bhaskar** - *Added aliases for the `$.var()` function* - [@Nikhil22](https://github.com/Nikhil22)
+- **devrafalko** - *Helped a lot for the `$.math()` function* - [@devrafalko](https://github.con/devrafalko)

 See also the list of [contributors](https://github.com/arguiot/DisplayJS/contributors) who participated in this project.
+If you don't code but you have great ideas, don't hesitate to write your idea in the issue part.
+If your idea is accepted, I will add you to this list 😊.

 ## License